Ruben-Lohberg/RubenOS/README.md

   the new version of the os working with my old bootloader.
 No more GRUB!
 - Cleanup and small pretty features

+### Possible next steps

+-

 ## The current Version
-The current version is v13.
-It allows the creation, printing and execution of files.
+The current version allows the creation and printing of files as text, as well as the execution of files as raw binary.

 For info about running external C programs inside RubenOS, see the README.md file inside the 'external-functions' directory